-Veteran trees are often forgotten parts of our cultural heritage and many, nationally, are not recorded or actively managed.
+Veteran trees are often a forgotten part of our cultural heritage and many at a national level are not recorded or actively managed.

-Here at Lightwater Quarries and Concrete4U we have planted over 250,000 trees and we monitor very carefully our existing veteran trees while at the same time actively working towards the preservation of future veteran trees.
+Here at Lightwater Quarries and Concrete4U we have planted over 250,000 trees and we carefully monitor our existing veteran trees whilst at the same time actively working towards the preservation of future veteran trees.

-The trees we have planted in and around the local area serve several purposes, they reduce any noise travelling from the quarry, improve the natural environment both visually and for the community to enjoy in the summer and in addition they help provide a safe haven for local wildlife.
+The trees we have planted in and around the local area serve several purposes.
+They reduce noise travelling from the quarry, they improve the natural environment visually and provide a green area for the community to visit and enjoy, and in addition they help to provide a safe haven for local wildlife.

-The identification of veteran trees ensures they are protected for the future and the environment is preserved for generations to come.
+The identification of veteran trees secures their protection moving forward, and ensures that the environment is preserved for generations to come.

 Veteran trees need protecting as they support a wide range of fauna and fungal bodies as well as providing a suitable habitat for both birds and bats.